 Frighteningly, the Hadith prescribes death for apostasy.
 The Prophet said “Whoever changes his Islamic religion then kill him” (Bukhari 9.84.57).
 It is a frightening world for apostates who face extreme persecution as elucidated in particular by Hussain’s shocking ordeal at the hands of Islamist extremists who have usurped Bradford, UK.
 Although his tale is far from being a remote narrative, it is a powerful cautionary tale against allowing the fermenting of such extreme ideologies.

+A survey of Ex Muslims has been undertaken by BPCA.
 According to the results for Australia thus far, 87.5% of respondents stated that when they left the faith they experienced verbal harassment, ill wishes, or insults.
 12.5% stated that they experienced vandalism or property damage.
 12.5% experienced property damage or theft.
 25% experienced physical violence and 25% experienced sexual assault or harassment.
 Alarmingly, none of the respondents reported their concerns to the police with many highlighting their fear that police do not take cases with a Muslim perpetrator seriously.
 Also they were afraid of death threats, increased violence and harassment if they pursued legal action.
 All of this suggests an absence of protocols to ensure that victims are protected when reporting crimes and to ensure that staff are properly educated on apostasy hatred and the unique issues that apostates face.
 To see a general update of the brief survey of apostasy-related hate crime and the UK results (click here)

 Wilson Chowdhry, President of the British Pakistani Christian Association, comments: